-Donald Trump Is A ‘Grade-A Idiot,’ Says 2020 Democrat
+Donald Trump Is A ‘Grade-A Idiot,’ Says Democratic Presidential Candidate

 — Julián Castro (@JulianCastro) May 9, 2019

-It also comes as no surprise that Julian Castro is taking serious issue with Trump’s comments given that the former San Antonio Mayor’s immigration plan has been described by Business Insider as “the most detailed” of any Democratic contender.
+It also comes as no surprise that Julian Castro is taking serious issue with Trump’s comments given that the former San Antonio, Texas, mayor’s immigration plan has been described by Business Insider as “the most detailed” of any Democratic contender.

-As Business Insider notes, Castro also wants to dramatically increase aide to Central America, and staunchly opposes Trump’s border wall.
+As Business Insider notes, Castro also wants to dramatically increase aid to Central America, and staunchly opposes Trump’s border wall.
 Furthermore, according to the Democrat, the only way the United States can truly help Central American countries is by helping “stabilize” their economies.